MartirosSahakyan/BootCampProject/2.primitiveTypes/README.md

 ### Description

-⋅⋅⋅There are any basic exersices with solutions about follow topics⋅⋅
+There are any basic exersices with solutions about follow topics

 * Comparisons
 * Data Types